Pascal-So/peg-solitaire/report/paper.typ

   It remains to show that the same also holds when the move is taken in the direction of decreasing coordinates.
 Let the coordinates where pegs are removed still be $p^i$ and $p^(i+1)$, but now a peg is added at $p^(i-1)$ instead.

-  Because the multiplicative group of #GF4 has order 3, we know that $p^3 = 1$ and therefore $p^(i-1) = p^(i+2)$.
+  Because the multiplicative group of #GF4 has three elements, we know that $p^3 = 1$ and therefore $p^(i-1) = p^(i+2)$.
 ]<proof>

 The proof for $B$ follows the same procedure.

 Note that this trick should only be applied once per search, namely at the starting position of the search.
 If we find that the given starting position is in the same equivalence class as the end position, then we perform the normal search algorithm as described previously.
 It does not make sense to re-apply this check at every visited position in the search, since all the visited positions are reachable from the given starting position, and therefore fall into the same equivalence class.
+In particular, this trick will never improve the performance of a search from the normal start position.

 = Parameter Selection and Evaluation

+TODO:

+- parameter k of bloom filters
+- compression of bloom filter
+- worst case analysis plot

 #figure(
-  image("img/k-hash-methods.png"),
+  image("img/round-vs-primes.png"),
-  scope: "parent",
+  // scope: "parent",
-  placement: bottom,
+  // placement: bottom,
   caption: [a plot],
 ) <fig:plot>

+TODO

 = Forcing Intermediate Positions